helium/HIP/0040-validator-denylist.md

 ## Summary and Motivation
 [motivation]: #motivation

-While the situation with regards to Proof-of-Coverage gaming has improved and additional enhancements are intended, we need a backstop prevention mechanism that allows us to quickly allow the network to grow and deal with obvious gaming and spoofing situations as they materialize.
+While the situation with regards to Proof-of-Coverage gaming has improved and additional enhancements are intended, we need a backstop prevention mechanism that allows us to quickly allow the network to grow and deal with obvious gaming and spoofing situations as they materialise.

 This plan proposes that *validators* would maintain a denylist of Hotspot addresses.